tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 # Chapter 3: The Beginnings of an App

-Making a mobile app has a lot of different parts - navigation, UI components, animations, integrating an external API, etc. We'll be looking first at navigation, which is how we tie different parts of the app together.
-The first question that people ask when they start to use React Native is, 'well, which do I use?'
-Since React Native is a budding technology, we will see that it is not always as opinionated as other frameworks.
-This means that we need to understand which option will best suit our needs.
+Complex mobile apps are comprised of many different parts - navigation, UI components, animations, external APIs, and more.
+We'll be taking you through each of them in this guide, but we'll be starting with navigation.

+Navigation is how we tie the parts of an app together.
+React Native is new technology, and not as opinionated as other frameworks on how you set up navigation in your app.
+Let's review the different possibilities and determine which one best fits our needs.

 ## Navigator Drama - what should I use?

-Next we will look at one of the most important parts of an app - navigation.
-This has been a topic of concern with React Native since the very beginning, when React Native came with both `NavigatorIOS` and `Navigator`.
-Facebook uses and maintains the `Navigator` component, but many people still prefer `NavigatorIOS` because it has excellent animation performance.
+Navigation has been a topic of some confusion since the very beginning, when React Native came with both `NavigatorIOS` and `Navigator`.
+Facebook uses and maintains the `Navigator` component, but many people still prefer `NavigatorIOS` because of its superior animation performance.
 Let's look at the pros and cons of these two options for routing.

 ### NavigatorIOS